 Background

-This transformation expands patient access, manages diverse rosters, and leverages data to deliver personalized services, ultimately laying the foundation for a Total Healthcare platform that bridges the gap between routine care and individualized health management.
+These enhancements aimed to expand patient access, streamline medical assistants’ workflows, and provide personalized services, thereby laying the foundation for a comprehensive total healthcare platform that bridges the gap between routine care and individualized health management.

 Project Details